ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/README.md

-# 🧪 Chatbot Mini-Project - Leveled Learning Guide
+# 🧪 Chatbot Project - Leveled Learning Guide

-Welcome to the **Chatbot Mini-Project**!
+Welcome to the **Chatbot Project**!
 This guide breaks down the entire project into 32 manageable levels that build upon each other to create a complete AI chatbot application.

 ## 📚 How to Use This Guide